Alternatives#

 Self-correcting behavior

-Highly customizable, aims to be simple to modify
+Highly customizable — simple to fork and modify

 First commit: March 24, 2023.